AiWaldoh/wendah-bot/README.md

 2. Install Poetry (if not already installed): `curl -sSL https://install.python-poetry.org | python3`
 3. Install project dependencies: `poetry install`
 4. Set up your environment variables in a `.env` file following the provided template in the `.env.example` file
+5. Sign in to discord with headless browser set to false the first time you run the bot (to bypass captcha).
+This will create a session file in the `secret` folder.

 ## Usage